-Homeless Man Johnny Bobbit Jr. Back On The Street After Claiming GoFundMe Money Wasn’t Received
+Homeless Man, Johnny Bobbit, Jr., Back On The Street After Claiming GoFundMe Money Wasn’t Received

 “When there is a dispute, we work with all parties involved to ensure funds go to the right place.
 We will work to ensure that Johnny receives the help he deserves and that the donors’ intentions are honored.
 GoFundMe always cooperates with Law Enforcement investigations,” a spokesperson for the site said.

-As previously reported by the Inquisitr, Johnny Bobbitt Jr. served his country as an ammunition technician in the Marines.
+As previously reported by the Inquisitr, Johnny Bobbitt, Jr. served his country as an ammunition technician in the Marines.
 He also held jobs as a fireman and paramedic before falling on hard times and having to resort to living on the street.